DreamLab/Mobile-DLPrivacy/README.md

 Privacy.shared.initialize(withThemeColor: UIColor, buttonTextColor: UIColor, font: UIFont, appBrandingSite: String? = nil, delegate: PrivacyDelegate)
 ```

-Parameter "appBrandingSite" is optional - you can pass your application site id to have CMP form branded (this is the same site as Sponsoring or Splash)
+Parameter "appBrandingSite" is optional - you can pass your application site id to have CMP form branded.

 > Module is defined as singleton so strong reference to it should not be needed